-Today’s corporations continue to deliver new patented technologies at an ever-increasing pace, and IEEE is by far the most-cited publisher in new patents, according to a recent study by 1790 Analytics LLC.
+Today’s innovators deliver new technologies at an ever-increasing pace, and IEEE is by far the most-cited publisher in patents.

 IEEE leads patent citations

 The 2018 report by 1790 Analytics LLC examined patents filed with the U.S. Patent Office between 1997–2017 by the year’s 30 top-patenting organizations.
 The report revealed that IEEE journals and conference proceedings received over 390,000 patent citations—more than three times the number of citations of any other publisher.

 Top 20 Publishers Referenced Most Frequently by Top 30 Patenting Organizations

 The current 1790 Analytics LLC study shows that: